 - religious diversity: ENGIE is also committed to the principle that no applicant or employee should be treated in any way unfavorably as a result of his or her religious beliefs.

 ENGIE helps unemployed people to find jobs, and supports them through the initial stages of employment.
 Thanks to its special links with social stakeholders, such as local authorities and the voluntary sector, the Group leads innovative social initiatives to bring people from vulnerable groups of society, and particularly the youngest among them, into the world of work.
 The Group implements and runs employment promotion projects based on sponsorship (a network of sponsors was formed in 2011), sport, work/study training and business setup support.

 The quality of life in the workplace is a determining factor in the personal development and professional commitment of employees.
 Firm in the belief that everyone has individual talents to contribute, employee personal development is key to Group performance and growth.

 So the ENGIE policy is designed to help employees develop their skills as the basis for career progression and self-fulfillment within the Group (development and commitment, mobility promotion, personal development, etc.).
-Its action on wellbeing in the workplace also promotes a healthy work/life balance through services such as childcare places and a support package for carers.
+Its action on wellbeing in the workplace also promotes a healthy work/life balance through services such as childcare places, extended parental leave in pilot units and a support package for carers.